domluther/todo-mvc-auth-local/README.md

 2. Removed nodemon from package.json
 3. Changed the repo to start with node --watch instead of nodemon.
 4. Updated bcrypt, tested creating and signing in.
 OK.
+5. Updated ejs
-5. Removed dotenv from package.json and server.js
+6. Removed dotenv from package.json and server.js
-6. Changed the script to start as "start": "node --watch --env-file=./config/.env server.js",
+7. Changed the script to start as "start": "node --watch --env-file=./config/.env server.js",
+8. Updated express
+9. Updated express-session